faisalbmir/Arduino-Project/README.md

 All the contents in the program

 # Requirements and Materials
--Motorized Nerf gun or water gun
+- Motorized Nerf gun or water gun

--Arduino
+- Arduino

--USB connector cable/power supply
+- USB connector cable/power supply

--Relay (coil current of 30mA or less)
+- Relay (coil current of 30mA or less)

-Jumper Wires
+- Jumper Wires

-Small diodes
+- Small diodes

-Perf board
+- Perf board

-Small machine screws
+- Small machine screws

-Motor Driver Shield
+- Motor Driver Shield

-4x Wheels
+- 4x Wheels

-4x TT Gear Motor
+- 4x TT Gear Motor

-Servo Motor
+- Servo Motor

-Ultrasonic Sensor
+- Ultrasonic Sensor

-2x Battery
+- 2x Battery

-Battery Holder
+- Battery Holder

-Male and Female Jumper Wire
+- Male and Female Jumper Wire

-DC Power Switch
+- DC Power Switch

-A large wooden base that everything is going to be on top off Soldering Iron
+- A large wooden base that everything is going to be on top off

+- Soldering Iron

 # Build Instructions
 How to build it.